Nutritional Yeast Recipes

 How to use Nutritional Yeast

-Thanks to its natural cheesy, savory flavor, you can use it in a variety of recipes.
+Thanks to its natural, cheesy, savory flavor, you can use it in a variety of recipes.
 For some tasty ways to use it, try adding a tablespoon or two of the flakes to these:

-However, As you will see from the recipes below, it can be used in a variety of recipes, adding rich flavor to everything it touches.
+However, as you will see from the recipes below, it can be used in a variety of recipes, adding rich flavor to everything it touches.

 Nutritional Yeast Flakes vs Powder